 2. White lies

 This is two fold.
 When people lie to each other, there is malicious intent – they are trying to cover up something bad or keep something hidden for a bad reason.
 Of course, we should not tolerate this.
 But how about white lies?
 I think white lies are the same – even if it is something simple, I think it is intolerable.
 Why?
 Because it is still covering up the true opinion.
-If your spouse has a habit of telling you that you look good when he/she doesn’t think you do, for example, seems like an expected gesture to someone you love, but the truth is, you should be open on both sides about the real truth about everything.
+If your partner has a habit of telling you that you look good when he/she doesn’t think you do, for example, seems like an expected gesture to someone you love, but the truth is, you should be open on both sides about the real truth about everything.
 Liars have to remember so much – but if you tell the truth, you can freely say whatever is on your mind always.
 We have to take everything with a pinch of salt, and we should trust our partners to support us both ways in whatever is the best way.

 3. Unnecessary rudeness